Configuring the Storage

 Using SFS for Storage

-Use SFS Turbo file system.
+If you use SFS for storage, SFS Turbo file systems are recommended.
 SFS Turbo provides high-performance file storage on demand.
 It features high reliability and availability.
 It can be elastically expanded and performs better as its capacity grows.
 The service is suitable for a wide range of scenarios.

 - Create a file system on the SFS console.
 For details, see Creating an SFS Turbo File System.
 File systems and ECSs in different AZs of the same region can communicate with each other.
 Therefore, ensure that SFS Turbo and the server are in the same region.